johnpcarter/WxServiceAlerts/README.md

 webMethods services are directly editable.
 Supporting java library at code/jars/simple-rules.jar is in the git repository [WmServiceRules](https://github.com/johnpcarter/WmServiceRules).

-> This is a webMethods Micro Service Runtime package and requires a Software AG Micro Service Runtime or Integration Server to host it.
+> This is a webMethods Micro Service Runtime package and requires a Software AG Micro Service Runtime or Integration Server (10.5+) to host it.
 Package versioning and configuration can be referenced in the package [manifest](./manifest.v3)  file.
+Alerts will only work if you are hosting in the package in a runtime that is 10.11 or better.